Load and Renewable-Following Control of Linearization-Free Differential Algebraic Equation Power System Models: State Feedback Control Design for NDAEs

 where $\m \Psi$ is specified as and $\m \Theta := \m R^\top \m A_a^\top + \m A_a\m R+ \bar{\epsilon}\m G_a\m G_a^\top$.
 Upon solving \eqref{eq:LMI_stabilization_linear}, the controller gain $\m K_d$ can be recovered as $\m K_d = \m W\m X_1^{-1}$. \end{myprs} Readers are referred to Appendix \ref{appdx:C} for the proof of Proposition \ref{prs:LMI_stability}.
 In contrast to matrix inequality \eqref{eq:LMI_stabilization_all}, the one given in \eqref{eq:LMI_stabilization_linear} constitutes an LMI and therefore can be easily solved through standard convex optimization packages.

-For practical reason, it is often desired to obtain small feedback gains so that the resulting transient behaviors can be kept within acceptable bounds and do not strain the system protection \cite{Marinovici2013}.
-Moreover, a high gain controller is in general undesirable since it can increase the sensitivity of the closed-loop system against noise and uncertainty.
+For some practical reasons, it is often highly desired to obtain small feedback gains so that the resulting transient behaviors can be kept within acceptable bounds and do not strain the system protection \cite{Marinovici2013}.
+Contrary, a high gain controller is in general undesirable since it could increase the sensitivity of the closed-loop system against noise and uncertainty.
 To that end, we consider solving the following optimization problem in the interest of obtaining $\m K_d$ with a reasonable magnitude.